ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 conda info --envs
 ```

+I put these in my home directory.
 To change between them all you have to do is source the file

 ```
-source condaX86
+source ~/condaX86
 ```

 or

 ```
-source condaArm
+source ~/condaArm
 ```

 ## Qiime2

+We do a lot of metagenomic analyses and Qiime can be one of the more challenging softwares to install.
+In this tutorial, I will use it as an example of how to create a conda environment and install it on your local machine.
+If you do not run metagenomic analyses yet then you can skip this setup.

 * [Qiime install directions](https://docs.qiime2.org/2021.11/install/native/#miniconda)